 For years, the most commonly asked question at EarthSky has been: “Where can I go to view the night sky?”
-In the past two years – because of your donations – we’ve been able to launch and maintain a Best Places to Stargaze page, whose top level is illustrated here.
+In the past three years – because of your donations – we’ve been able to launch and maintain a Best Places to Stargaze page, whose top level is illustrated here.
 Go to the page itself to find a great stargazing location near you, or to recommend a public site we can all enjoy.

 Thank you for making this page possible!

 Ads at the website – plus your Store purchases and your donations throughout the year – help make EarthSky possible.
 They let us bring you the insights, beauty and heads-up on sky events you love.
 But this yearly campaign is what keeps EarthSky going.
 We’re still growing and changing.
 We’re still offering the best in science news and night sky information.
 We always welcome your photos and news tips.

 Please support EarthSky now.
 We need you to continue.

 Before you go … be sure to visit our Store!
 Your purchases of lunar calendars, astronomy kits and other goodies also move us closer to our goals.